GustaDev90/GustaDev90/README.md

 </div>

-<h1 align="left">A frontend enthusiast passionate about crafting modern, intuitive, and accessible interfaces, constantly exploring new technologies. ☕</h1>
+<h1 align="left">A frontend enthusiast passionate about crafting modern and accessible interfaces, constantly exploring new technologies. ☕</h1>

 ###